Vendiel/daresay-a11y/posts/combine-text-image-link.md

 ---
 id: combine-text-image-link
-title: Make sure that image and text link that goes to the same destination is combined into a single link, rather than creating separate links for each element
+title: When using both image and text for linking to a destination,  they should be combined into a single link
 tags:
   - Images
   - Links